 This is only a partial list of possibilities.
 If something has a rich color or tends to make a stain, it will probably make a good egg dye.

 *Colors are variable.
 You’ll get different hues depending on the shade of the egg, the concentration of the dye and the amount of time you leave it in.
 It’s fun to experiment!

 - Boil your eggs and set aside to cool.

 - Add 1 cup of the vegetable matter or 2 tablespoons of the tea or spice to one cup of water in a saucepan.

-- Place as many eggs as you like into the bowl, arranged so that the whole egg is covered
+- Place one or two eggs into the dye, arranged so that the whole egg is covered

 Our favorite travel mug that keeps your bunny’s coffee hot for so long!

 Organic cotton socks hand dyed with love by Mary on the farm using natural cochineal extract.